 LATEST NEWS ON THE CAMPUS

-- Warehouse B: The city is reviewing the application and public comments submitted during the October comment period.
-Read the notice of application.
-The warehouse is located on the south part of the campus, next to the proposed Warehouse A.
+- Warehouse B: The city is continuing through the land-use permit review process for this warehouse, located on the south part of the campus, next to the proposed Warehouse A.

 - DaVita has applied for construction of an office building on a portion of the 11.53 acres of the campus that it purchased from IRG for $6.78 million in July 2017.
 Scroll down the page to read more.

 Greenline Warehouse "A"

 The latest proposal: A 225,950-square-foot general commodity warehouse with 264 parking spaces and 30 semi trailer stalls on 15.16 acres of land located on Weyerhaeuser Way, just north of Highway 18 and south of the campus headquarters building.
 The building will be 40-44 feet tall.
 A tenant has not been identified.

 Traffic: A study estimates the warehouse will generate nearly 1,000 new vehicle trips daily.
 This includes 199 truck trips (26 trips during the AM peak hour and 20 during the PM peak hour) and 795 passenger vehicle trips (103 during the AM peak hour and 80 during the PM peak hour).Vehicle access: One access is planned for truck traffic, to channel semis from Highway 18 to the entrance just north of the interchange.
 No left turns will be allowed onto Weyerhaeuser Way.
 Passenger vehicles will access the warehouse and its offices via two driveways off the headquarters "loop road."